 Such an extension can be implemented by two methods, one on this

-generic function and one on CLOS:COMPUTE-APPLICABLE-METHODS
+generic function and one on CLOS:COMPUTE-APPLICABLE-METHODS.
+Whenever

 the user extension is in effect, the first method will return a second